ChildFund helps children with disabilities in Cambodia

 “I thought she was lazy and pretended not to hear when I called her,” Chantrea’s mother says.

-Like many children with disabilities in developing countries like Cambodia, Chantrea had no idea about why she was facing these challenges..
+Like many children living with disability in developing countries like Cambodia, Chantrea had no idea about why she was facing these challenges.

 Disability affects nearly 10% of world population, 80% of whom live in developing countries like Cambodia.